Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Subaru Outback Insurance
+How to Find Low Cost Subaru Outback Insurance

-- Drivers who want more liability coverage will pay approximately $440 per year to raise limits from a 30/60 limit to the 250/500 level
+- Insureds who may need increased liability limits will pay around $440 per year to go from a 30/60 limit to 250/500 limits

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.